MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 ---
-title: Reconcile Bank Accounts
+title: Reconcile bank accounts
 description: Learn how to reconcile transactions in Business Central with transactions in statements from your bank.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.service: dynamics-365-business-central
 ms.topic: conceptual
-ms.date: 10/24/2023
+ms.date: 07/24/2024
 ms.custom: bap-template
 ---

-# <a name="reconcile-bank-accounts"></a>Reconcile Bank Accounts
+# Reconcile bank accounts

 Bank reconciliation helps ensure that what's in your books matches the statements you receive from your bank.
 Bank account reconciliation compares and matches entries in the bank accounts you've set up in [!INCLUDE[prod_short](includes/prod_short.md)] with bank transactions at your bank.
 Reconciliation can then post the balances to your bank accounts in [!INCLUDE[prod_short](includes/prod_short.md)] to make them available to finance managers.
 Bank reconciliation is also a practical way to discover and resolve missing payments and bookkeeping errors.